lopplopp/Holostream/README.md

-# Holostream
+This is a project that create a website that track Hololive current and future schedule streams.
-website that tract Hololive stream
+It use the API from holodex.